inspec/inspec-aws/docs/resources/aws_securityhub_hub.md

 ## Syntax

-Ensure that the config exists.
+Ensure that the hub exists.

     describe aws_securityhub_hub(hub_arn: 'HUB_ARN') do
       it { should exist }